Ray A. Robinson: Inter-war years

 Robinson returned from France in July 1919, and was stationed at Quantico until September 1921.
 He sailed shortly afterward to begin a two-year tour of duty at the Marine barracks, Pearl Harbor, Hawaii.
 Returning to the Mainland in December 1923, he served briefly at Headquarters, Department of the Pacific, San Francisco, California, before he was ordered to San Diego, California, in February 1924.
 There he served in a number of capacities, including duty with the staff of the commanding general, Western Mail Guard, during a wave of railway mail robberies.
 On completing that assignment, he joined the 4th Marine Regiment in January 1927, sailing with that unit for China the following month.
-In China, he later served on the staff of the commanding general, 3rd Marine Brigade, at Shanghai, and at Tientsin as the Chinese Kuomintang Army advanced northward.
+In China, he later served on the staff of the commanding general, 3rd Marine Brigade, at Shanghai, and at Tianjin as the Chinese Kuomintang Army advanced northward.

 Robinson returned from China in March 1929, and the following month, he reported to Quantico, where he was attached while serving that summer as officer in charge of the Marine detachment at President Hoover's summer camp.
 In September 1929, he entered the Company Officers Course in the Marine Corps Schools at Quantico, which he completed in June 1930.
 He then served briefly at San Diego before going to sea in October 1930, as commander of the Marine detachment aboard the USS Colorado.
 Completing that tour of duty in September 1932, he was ordered to the Marine barracks at the Puget Sound Navy Yard, Bremerton, Washington, where he served in various capacities for almost three years.

 In August 1935, Robinson was again ordered to Quantico, where he served as post maintenance officer and safety engineer before entering the Senior Course in August, 1938.
 Graduating in May 1939, he was ordered once more to China.
-There he served successively as executive and operations officer of the Marine detachment at the American Embassy, Peiping; as commander of the Marine detachment at Tientsin, and as commander of Marine Forces, North China, and the embassy detachment at Peiping.
+There he served successively as executive and operations officer of the Marine detachment at the American Embassy, Beiping; as commander of the Marine detachment at Tianjin, and as commander of Marine Forces, North China, and the embassy detachment at Beiping.
 He returned to the United States in June 1941, and the following month, he reported to Marine Corps Headquarters, Washington, D.C., to become assistant officer in charge of the personnel section, Division of Plans and Policies.
 He took charge of that section in April 1942.
 Thus, in 1942, when the commandant of the Marine Corps issued orders to recruit and train African Americans, the task of recruiting and training new African-American Marines fell to then-Colonel Robinson.
 Robinson sought the help of the Selective Service in this task.
 He served in the personnel section until October 1943, when he was named officer in charge of the operations and training section.